 - Mix rolled oats and the sourdough starter in a glass bowl.
 It will be quite dry.
 However, cover and leave it to soak or ferment for at least 30 minutes and up to 12 hours.

-- Beat in the eggs, ground dates, vanilla and salt.
+- Beat in the eggs, ground dates, vanilla, and salt into the soaked oat mixture.

-- Mix in 1 cup of added nuts, seeds, dried fruit or chocolate chips.
-See the section above for 5 delicious flavour options.
+- Stir in 1 cup total of nuts, seeds, dried fruit, or chocolate chips.
+Feel free to use your favorite combination or see the section above for 5 delicious suggestions.

-- Grease a 9″ x 9″ baking pan (or other 10 cup baking pan).
+- Grease an 11 cup baking pan.
 Spread the granola bar mixture in the pan, and press so that it is firmly packed into the bottom of the pan.

 - Remove from the oven and slice right away.
 Then allow the granola bars to cool before removing them from the pan.

-- The eggs in this recipe are used as a binder and are mostly necessary for gluten free granola bars.
+- The eggs in this recipe are used as a binder.
 However, flax is a really great binder as well.
-To replace the eggs with flax, use 2 tbsp of ground flax mixed in a 1/4 cup of water.
+To replace the eggs with flax, use 2 Tbsp of ground flax mixed in a 1/4 cup of water.
 Leave it to sit and gel for 5 minutes, then stir into the granola bars.

-- Date sugar (affiliate link) is my usual sweetener of choice.
-It is high in fiber, vitamins and minerals.
+- Date sugar is my usual sweetener of choice.
+It is high in fiber, vitamins, and minerals.
 However, it is not very sweet.
-To make a sweeter granola bar replace the ground dates with brown sugar, rice syrup or honey.
+To make a sweeter granola bar replace the ground dates with brown sugar, rice syrup, or honey.
+Please note, that using a liquid sweetener will result in longer baking times.

 Keywords: gluten free, vegan, sugar free, wholegrain, breakfast, dessert, healthy, travel food, soaked, fermented, yogurt, chocolate, peanut, blueberry, almond, tropical